-Head-On Truck Wreck Attorney in Seguin, San Marcos, and Throughout South Central Texas
+Head-On Truck Wreck Attorney in Seguin, Bexar County, and Throughout South Central Texas

-Seventy-five percent of head-on crashes occur on undivided two-lane highways in rural areas, and these types of roads crisscross many areas of South Central Texas, especially around Seguin, New Braunfels, and San Marcos.
+Seventy-five percent of head-on crashes occur on undivided two-lane highways in rural areas, and these types of roads crisscross many areas of South Central Texas, especially around Seguin, New Braunfels, and Bexar County.
 These collisions are so dangerous because the force is multiplied; for example, when two vehicles that are each traveling 60 mph crash into each other, the people inside those cars are subject to 120 mph of force, which is well beyond the level that most people can bear.
 In fact, although head-on crashes account for only 2 percent of vehicle collisions, they make up 10 percent of roadway fatalities.

 If you were hurt in a head-on crash with a semi-truck, the compassionate team at The Bettersworth Law Firm understand your pain and suffering.
 We take the time necessary to meet with you, answer your questions, and lay out a plan of action.
 Then, we successfully communicate that compassion during settlement negotiations and at trial, to help ensure maximum compensation for you loss.

 Causes of a Head-On Truck Crash

 Whereas many urban wrecks may involve at least some contributory negligence, practically all head-on truck collisions are completely the negligent driver's fault, because these crashes are fairly easy to avoid if the driver is alert and cautious.
 Although every case is different, there are a few common causes, including:

 - Passing Improperly: The Texas Transportation Code clearly sets forth laws regarding legal and illegal passing; an infraction is conclusive evidence of negligence, in many cases.